DevCycleHQ/devcycle-docs/docs/introduction/core-concepts/feature-hierarchy.md

 You can think of a `Feature` as a set of related `Variables` that are all part of a new product feature, or should be grouped together for organization purposes.
 A concrete example of this is a `Feature` like "Website Redesign" which can contain many `Variables` controlling different aspects of the design, like "headerText", "headerColor", "buttonColor", etc.
+At DevCycle, we often have `Features` that contain both back-end and front-end `Variables`, so that all parts of a new `Feature` can be turned on or off at the same time.

 The approach of composing multiple `Variables` together into a `Feature` and setting the possible values using `Variations` has some advantages: